tkachenkomaksym/lian/README.md

 # LIAN AGENCY
 #### This is a landing page for Lian creative agency
 ## Description
 This is a corporate website about fake agency.
-Landing includes: presentation of agency and team, list of latest projects, blog, pictures, feedback form, an address with an interactive map and contact information.
+Landing includes: presentation of agency and team, list of latest projects, blog, pictures, feedback form, address with an interactive map and contact information.

 ## Technologies used
 * HTML5